Skip to content

 This page provides educational information about FNAIT for parents and caregivers.
 It does not replace professional medical advice from your baby's neonatologist or pediatric hematologist.

-Get notified when new research about Fetal and neonatal alloimmune thrombocytopenia is published.
+Get notified when new evidence is published on Fetal and neonatal alloimmune thrombocytopenia.